jonstacks/photoz/README.md

 ## Deployment

+Deploy this project as you would any other django project.
+If you want the images to get cleaned up on a periodic basis, you might want to set a cron job for the cleaup job:

+   python manage.py remove_expired

+The cleanup job will remove expired data from the database and remove the corresponding images in S3.

+### Docker

 Deployment with [Docker](https://www.docker.com/) is easy!
 This project comes with a [Dockerfile](Dockerfile) so you can easily build and deploy it.
 All you need to do is set the following environment variables: